SAVE THE DATE!

 Trever Miller of SWAT Consulting.

-Trever has not been in the industry a long time, but in the 28 years he has been in, he has worked in all aspects of Environmental field operations with a focus on Emergency Spill Response.
+For 28 years Trever has worked in all aspects of Environmental field operations with a focus on Emergency Spill Response.

 He is a recognized name in Emergency Management, Spill Coordination, and Training; his expertise has been gained from a diverse range of emergency response situations relating to pipeline ruptures, train derailments, truck rollovers, well blowouts, offshore releases and phantom spills.
 Although well versed in all spill aspects, Trever specializes on inland water spill response.